egovernment/eregistrations/documentation/sections.md

  FormSection.extend('AddressDetailsSection', {
      label: { value: "Address Details" },
-     resolventValue: { value: true }
+     resolventValue: { value: true },
+     resolventProperty: { value: 'isResident' }
  }, {
      propertyNames: { value: ['address/country', 'address/street'] }
-     resolventProperty: { value: 'isResident' }
  });

  ```

-Aside of `resolventProperty`, we also should define `resolventValue` on the constructor (it tells us what value will trigger section visibility).
+Aside of `resolventProperty`, we also should define `resolventValue` (it tells us what value will trigger section visibility).

 So, we can resolve form's conditional logic with the help of `is<CapitalizedNameOfProperty>Applicable` or with `resolventProperty`.
 But none of these two techniques will cover the case when a form's field presence depends on something completely external to this form i.e. a property defined in another form (like guide).
 Such dependency can be covered with usage of another convention. let's add a `isPrivateCompany` property to our user model.
 Let's assume this property is filled in the guide form, so we don't use it in our sections.